Best LG OLED TVs for Gaming | LG UK

 Now LG’s newest OLED products will offer incredible speed and stunning colour reproduction thanks to the addition of NVIDIA G-SYNC Compatibility.
 This means a superior performance and image quality which ensures a smooth and immersive gaming experience without any flickering, tearing or stuttering.

-Available in 55-to-77-inch models in 4K OLED TVs, gaming on these screens will provide a refresh rate of up to 120Hz, meaning an ultra-fast response time.
+Offering the best OLED TVs for gaming on the market, choose from 55-to-77-inch models in 4K OLED TVs, where gaming on these screens will provide a refresh rate of up to 120Hz, meaning an ultra-fast response time.
 Input lag will also be barely perceptible at a 6 millisecond range for 1440p content and 13 milliseconds range for 4K content at 60Hz.

 In simple terms, this minimal input lag in LG OLED TVs with no loss of picture quality, means you will enjoy a seamless and smooth gaming experience.
 It could also make a huge difference when playing online games and prove crucial in helping you triumph in Rocket League or Apex Legends.